 Podcast Length: 14:15

-As Actors’ SOUND ADVICE, we strongly encourage all non-union voice talent to apply some basic union policies and standards to their voiceover careers to achieve the best, most professional results in their careers.
+As Actors’ SOUND ADVICE, we strongly encourage all non-union voice talent to aim to become Union (SAG-AFTRA).
+That begins by applying some basic union policies and standards in order to achieve the best, most professional results in your career.

-For one, we want to encourage you to aim to become a union (SAG-AFTRA) voice talent, because the pay and working conditions are a dramatic improvement over remaining non-union or simply remaining an online “gig worker”.
-By applying a few union policies to your voiceover business you’ll achieve greater control and advancement of your career because doing so will improve your ability to deliver your best.
+We encourage you to aim to become a union voice talent for a variety of reasons, including among them: the pay and working conditions are a dramatic improvement over remaining non-union or simply settling to get by as an online “gig worker”.

 Here are a few industry standards and policies to commit to—to improve your bottom line, elevate your brand, instill confidence, and expand your voice acting business.

-1. Even non-union rates are based on ‘union scale’.
+1. Base your non-union rates on ‘union scale’.

-“Scale” is the term that refers to the lowest rate of pay the union maintains for each form of usage and/or repurposing of your performance or likeness, on-camera or off.
-How ever your recorded voiceover is intended to be used or the ultimate use of the final audio, whichever is greater, is what you are inevitably owed for the project you voiced.
+“Scale” is the term that refers to the minimum pay rate.
+The union maintains a minimum rate for each classification or form of usage.
+The repurposing of your performance or likeness, for on-camera or off-camera, all have designated minimums.
+So, whatever the intended use of the voiceover job versus the final use of audio may change, but whichever rate is greater, is what you are inevitably owed for voicing the project.
 (More on that in a moment.)
-Scale is the lowest rate both non-union and union talent should expect to receive.
-It’s the lowest possible going rate for the job, regardless of whether you’re just starting out or not.
+Suffice it to say, scale is the lowest rate both non-union and union talent should expect to receive.
+It’s the lowest going rate for the designated job, regardless of whether you’re just starting out or not.

-The primary difference between union and non-union rates is residuals.
 Union talent receive residual pay in addition to session fees for voicing commercials and various broadcast projects for television, theatrical, streaming and their continued “re-usage”.
-Agents for non-union projects typically require a rate to attempt to partially compensate the talent they represent for extended use of the production, in lieu of receiving residuals, aka “resids”.

 2. Secure representation with qualified talent agents.

-Talent agents have access to work individual voice talent don’t have access to on their own, and agents afford you an average of 5-55 times greater income than voice talent are able to secure without the experience and an understanding of the industry talent agents offer, regardless of whether the voice talent is union or not.
+Talent agents have access to work individual voice talent don’t have access to on their own, and agents afford you an average of 5-55 times greater income than voice talent are able to secure on their own.
+Without the experience and understanding of the industry talent agents tend to offer, and again regardless of whether the voice talent is union or not.

 Of course, agents specialize, just as talent do.
 To add to this, far too many talent assume agents should be expected to groom and develop their careers, when, in fact, agents require talent arrive on their doorstep already well-trained, well-produced with professional demos and fully prepared and available to work.

 Charging for last-minute cancellations is standard practice for most businesses, and voiceover is no different.
-Otherwise, lost revenue for rearranging your schedule for the project, as well as your time and effort preparing to accommodate the project is inevitable.
-This is standard practice for most businesses, though the average gig worker doesn’t typically apply sensible business practices to themselves at their own peril.
+Otherwise, lost revenue for your time and effort preparing, the cost of securing a studio other than your own, and ultimately rearranging your schedule to accommodate the project is inevitable.
+Again, this is standard practice for most businesses, though the average gig worker doesn’t typically apply sensible business practices to themselves often to their own peril.

-Union talent are required to only voice the project, that’s all.
-Doing so keeps you focused on delivering your best performance, rather than dispersing your creative attention, especially considering the client’s branding is on the line here.
-That should be the primary goal.
+Union talent are required to solely voice the project, that’s it.
+Nothing more.
+Doing so keeps you focused on delivering your best performance, rather than dispersing your creative attention and energy, especially considering the client’s branding is on the line here.
+That’s the primary goal.

-Granted today all talent are required to offer clean, professional recordings and possibly a few, simple edits on your auditions as needed.
+Granted today all talent are required to offer clean, professional remote recordings and possibly a few, simple edits on our auditions as needed.
 However, if editing is not among your skills, don’t assume these services are needed and wanted from you.
-Don’t assume mixing and editing should be included in your already seriously low rate as a voice actor.
+Don’t assume mixing and editing should be included in what may be your already seriously low rate as a budding (or even as an established) voice actor.

-One of the greatest missteps ALL small business owners share when they’re first starting out is under-valuing, if not utterly de-valuing, what they’re worth.
+One of the greatest missteps ALL small business owners share when they’re first starting out is under-valuing, if not utterly de-valuing, they’re true worth.

 The truth is potential customers rarely purchase the cheapest option when shopping to hire or buy.
 Instead, potential clients consistently choose the second most expensive option in case you were wondering.
-Ironically, most novice small business startups attempting to “appear competitive” by undercutting the lowest rate they can find.
-And yet this sort of pricing only inevitably serves to undermine your worth and can seal your fate from ever making a proper income in this field.
+Ironically, most small business startups attempting to appear competitive do so by undercutting the lowest rate they can find on the market.
+This novice approach to pricing inevitably only serves to undermine the voice talent’s true worth and seals their fate from ever making ends meet or achieve a proper income from this field.

 You’d be better served to concentrate your efforts primarily on voicing the job you’ve been hired to do rather than including production elements that are beyond your skill set.

-Yet, probably the greatest small business misstep you’ll likely be encouraged (often from less than credible sources) is to offer more than you’re capable of delivering.
+It’s probably the greatest small business misstep you’ll likely be encouraged (often purported from assorted, less than credible sources) is to offer more services than you’re honestly capable of delivering.

-This is a common issue that’s not exclusive to voiceover, but present in practically every profession you can imagine.
-It became a common issue for voice talent that probably evolved out of “gig culture” instead of any real expertise or business acumen.
+This is a common issue that’s not exclusive to voiceover, but is present in practically every profession you can imagine.
+It became a common issue for voice talent that likely evolved out of “gig culture” instead of from any real expertise or business acumen.

 Your professional reputation and future booking potential with a respective producer will be undermined should you deliver poorly executed services.